cgihlstorf/AIAgents/Topic2Frameworks/README.md

 ## Task5

 - `langgraph_llama_task_5.py` contains code modified to include a chat history using the Message API.
-Comments with changes made for this task contain the label `Task 5`
+Comments with changes made for this task contain the label `Task 5`.
-- `lg_graph.png` contains the image of the graph for this task
+- `lg_graph.png` contains the image of the graph for this task.
 - `task_5_stdout.txt` contains a conversation I had with the model, and includes traces of the chat history build up after each conversation turn.

 ## Task6